 Now that the short but tense World Series is over, I miss baseball.

-During our lull before soringtime, we can look back to a time when baseball was especially missed: the 48 day work stoppage in summer 1981.
+During our lull before springtime, we can look back to a time when baseball was especially missed: the 48 day work stoppage in summer 1981.
 Earlier, in 1972, a strike cancelled the first 13 days of the season.
 Later, in the 232 day lockout from August 1994 – April 1995, there was no World Series to miss.

 It is worth nothing that the minimum major league baseball salary today is $555,000 and the average salary is $4,520,000.
 It wasn’t always this way, of course.
 In 1981, the minimum salary was $30,500 and the average salary was $185,651.
 Adjusted for inflation, in 27 years the minimum and average increased by 520 and 740 percent respectively.

 In 1981, Dave Winfield was the highest paid player, having signed a 10 year/$2.3 million dollar contract with the New York Yankees paying him $1.3 million that year or about $10,000 per game.
 An All-Star considered maybe the best in the game at the time, Winfield was paid a couple of million less than the equivalent today of a journeyman, left handed middle reliever.
 In contrast, over the course of Alex Rodriguez’s 10 year/$233 million dollar contract ending in 2017, he earned about $56,000 per plate appearance.